MicroEJ/docs/DeviceDeveloperGuide/jpfdesign/concepts/concepts.rst

 usually called ``[name].platform``, and is stored at the root of a MicroEJ Platform configuration project called ``[name]-configuration``.

-The configuration file is recognized by the MicroEJ platform builder.
+The configuration file is recognized by the MicroEJ Platform builder.
-The MicroEJ platform builder offers a visualization with two tabs:
+The MicroEJ Platform builder offers a visualization with two tabs:

 .. figure:: images/jpf_conf_overview.png
    :alt: MicroEJ Platform Configuration Overview Tab